 Get help with debt

-Seek specialist help.
-It’s particularly important to seek advice if you are a partner or you’re financially linked to a problem gambler.
+It’s particularly important to seek advice if you are a partner or otherwise financially linked to a problem gambler.
 You need to find out whether you are jointly liable for any of the debts or if only the gambler is liable.

-Free, independent money advice is available from non-profit agencies including:
+Free, independent money advice is available from organisations including:

-Profit-making debt management companies also offer money advice and access to debt solutions, but be aware that although their advice is sometimes free, there may be a fee if you then choose them to manage a debt solution for you.
+Some profit-making debt management companies also offer money advice and access to debt solutions, but be aware that there may be a fee if you then choose them to manage a debt solution for you.
 Make sure any charges are made clear in advance.

 Are you entitled to benefits or tax credits?